SimCity: Multi-Agent Urban Development Simulation with Rich Interactions: Agents

 \subsection{Government}

 \paragraph{Macroeconomic Indicators} The \textit{government} monitors key indicators about the state of the economy, and adjusts taxation and fiscal policies to enhance social welfare, as measured by these indicators.
 The most important macroeconomic indicators include total consumption, total investment, nominal GDP, and real GDP, where nominal GDP is calculated using current prices, and real GDP uses constant base-year prices.
 Inflation is tracked in two forms: wage inflation, defined as the rate of change in average wages, and GDP inflation, measured by the rate of change in the GDP deflator.
-The GDP deflator itself is the ratio of nominal GDP to real GDP.

-\paragraph{Tax and Welfare}The government collects bracketed income tax from households and value-added tax (VAT) from firms.
+The GDP deflator itself is the ratio of nominal GDP to real GDP. \paragraph{Tax and Welfare}The government collects bracketed income tax from households and value-added tax (VAT) from firms.
 Let $\mathcal{B}=\{(b_k,r_k)\}_{k=1}^K$ denote a tax schedule, where $b_k$ is the lower threshold of bracket $k$, with $b_{K+1}=\infty$, and $r_k$ the corresponding marginal tax rate.
 The tax liability from agent \(i\) with tax base \(z_i\) (income for households, or profit for firms) is:

-where $[\cdot]_+ \equiv \max\{\cdot ,0\}$.
-The total tax revenue collected by the government is the summation of taxes from all agents.
-The government uses this tax revenue in three ways: investing in the construction of public service buildings, which are modeled as government-owned firms, distributing it to households as a universal basic income (UBI), or reserving it.
+The total tax revenue collected by the government is the sum of taxes from all agents.
+The government uses this tax revenue in three ways: investing in the construction of public service buildings, which are modeled as government-owned firms, distributing it to households as a universal basic income (UBI), or reserving it for the future.

 Mathematical definitions of indicators and other details can be found in Appendix~\ref{app:government_detail}.